streamlit/docs/content/library/get-started/multipage-apps/index.md

   # If page1 already executed, this should write True
   ```

-Now that you have a solid understanding of multipage apps, including how to structure them, define pages, and how to navigate between pages in the user interface, you're ready to [create your first multipage app](/library/get-started/multipage-apps/create-a-multipage-app)! 🥳
+You now have a solid understanding of multipage apps.
+You've learned how to structure apps, define pages, and navigate between pages in the user interface.
+It's time to [create your first multipage app](/library/get-started/multipage-apps/create-a-multipage-app)! 🥳